Otham Manor

 Otham Manor, previously known as Wardes, is a late 14th-century manor house in Otham, Kent.

 The house was built in the late 14th century, probably around 1370, and was altered and extended in the 16th century.
 It is a L-shaped two-storey timber-framed hall house; the north wing being the older part and the south wing being from the 16th century.
 The north wing has jettied bays at each end; the western bay having been rebuilt.
 The clay tiled hipped roof is steeply pitched with a gable to the south end of the south wing.
 Internally the roof structure is exposed with tie beams and king post.

-The house was restored in 1912 by Sir Louis du Pan Mallet who added an extension to the west side of the southern wing.
+The house was restored in 1912 by Sir Louis du Pan Mallet, ambassador to the Sublime Porte.
+Sir Louis engaged the architect Philip Tilden who extended the house with a wing to the west.
 The whole house is a Grade I listed building.

 The Listing described the mansion as a "GV I House, formerly cottages, now house.
 Late C14 with C16 alterations and additions".
 The estate was in a state of "semi-dereliction by the early 1990s" according to Country Life (magazine).
 It was subsequently restored by new owners and listed for sale in 2019.